Cistanche and Testosterone: Genghis Khan’s Favorite Herb

 When it comes to hormones, there’s sadly a lot of claims, but not that much science to back all the talks up (for human studies at least).
 There are however some rodent studies with promising results.
 One study for example which looked at the effect of Cistanche extract in alleviating testicular damage caused by a chemotherapy drug; hydroxyurea6.

-In the study, the researchers saw that the administration of hydroxyurea led to significant damage to testicular leydig cells and suppression of testosterone levels.
+In the study, the researchers saw that the administration of hydroxyurea led to significant damage to testicular Leydig cells and suppression of testosterone levels.
 When they then gave the rats varying doses of Cistanche extract, their testicular damage was reversed and testosterone levels returned back to normal, and this effect was dose-dependent.

 The researchers claim that this is due to Cistanche’s “ectogenic androgen-like effect”.
-A claim which is supported by the findings of Wang et al7. which showed that the administration of Cistanche extract to male rodents, led to significantly larger size of testicles and higher testosterone levels, due to increases in the testicular enzymes (CYP…) necessary for testosterone production.
+A claim which is supported by the findings of Wang et al7. which showed that the administration of Cistanche extracts to male rodents, led to a significantly larger size of testicles and higher testosterone levels, due to increases in the testicular enzymes (CYP…) necessary for testosterone production.

 Apparently yes, but the hard (pun intended) human data on testosterone and DHT is lacking, we only have rodent studies to back the claims for now (although they are pretty impressive so far).

 The mechanism of action behind Cistanche seems to be similar to many other adaptogenic herbs; it has a strong antioxidant effect and it stimulates the CYP-enzyme family which results in improved testicular testosterone production (more stimulatory enzymes).